Cumulant expansion for fast estimate of non-Condon effects in vibronic transition profiles: Introduction

 \section{Introduction}

 Vibrationally resolved electronic spectra (\emph{e.g.} one-photon absorption and emission spectra) are within the Born-Oppenheimer framework usually interpreted in terms of Franck-Condon (FC) factors (FCFs) \cite{franck:1925,condon:1928}.
 Accordingly, one can try to obtain the shape of the spectral profile for a FC-allowed transition from computed FCFs in frequency domain.
 However, the evaluation of FCFs for large molecular systems is challenging even within the harmonic approximation if one has to take Duschinsky mode mixing (rotation)~\cite{duschinsky:1937} into account.
 This is because multi-variate Hermite polynomials have then to be evaluated for each FC integral, rather than only uni-variate Hermite polynomials as is the case for the comparatively simple parallel harmonic oscillator model.
 The computational task becomes more difficult as the molecular size and temperature increases because the number of FC integrals grows vastly.
+The evaluation of the multi-dimensional FC integral in the harmonic approximation is, at least for some cases with Duschinsky mode mixing, classified as a \#P-hard problem in computational complexity theory~\cite{rahimi2015} and thus it recently became a topic in quantum computation.
+A quantum optical simulation (quantum computation) has been proposed theoretically for instance for the FC profile calculation and has been performed for the photoelectron spectrum of SO$_{2}$ by a trapped-ion device~\cite{huh2015,huh:VBS,Shen2017}.

 To describe FC-forbidden or weakly allowed transitions, one has to go beyond the Condon approximation and employ for instance a Herzberg-Teller (HT) expansion~\cite{herzberg:1933} of the electronic transition moment with respect to the normal coordinates.
-As a result, the calculation of the vibronic spectrum for a non-Condon process is even more difficult than for a FC-allowed transition because one has to evaluate many matrix elements of the non-Condon operators which require for each HT integral in general the calculation of combinations of several FC integrals.
+As a result, the calculation of the vibronic spectrum for a non-Condon process is even more difficult than for a FC-allowed transition because one has to evaluate matrix elements of the non-Condon operators which require for each HT integral in general the calculation of combinations of several FC integrals.